shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/basic-setup.md

 ## Learning outcomes

-:arrow_right: Renaming a Substrate Node Template using the Kickstart tool.
+➡️ Renaming a Substrate Node Template using the Kickstart tool.

-:arrow_right: Basic patterns for building and running a Substrate node.
+➡️ Basic patterns for building and running a Substrate node.

-:arrow_right: Create a storage item to keep track of a single `u64` value.
+➡️ Create a storage item to keep track of a single `u64` value.

 # Steps